multiversx/mx-exchange-sc/dex/elrond_dex_router/README.md

 ## Pair Contract Deployment

 The basic deployment scenario of a Pair Contract by a user (assuming this option is enabled) is done with 3 transactions: `createPair`, `issueLpToken`, `setLocalRoles`.
-Issuing an LP Token for a specific pair can be done only by the initiator of the pair (same user that called createPair) in the first 5 minutes.
+Issuing an LP Token for a specific pair can be done only by the initiator of the pair (the same user that called createPair) in the first 5 minutes.
 If that user did not issue an LP Token, any user can continue the creating process.